FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

    * - Required Item(s)
      - Image

    * - Two (2) FIRST-approved Android smartphones.
-One should have the FTC Robot Controller app installed and the other should have the FTC Driver Station app installed.
-For a list of FIRST-approved Android  smartphones, refer to the current FTC Game Manual Part 1, rule <RE06>.
+One should have the Robot Controller app installed and the other should have the Driver Station app installed.
+For a list of FIRST-approved Android  smartphones, refer to the current Game Manual Part 1, rule <RE06>.
      - .. figure:: images/twoAndroidPhones.jpg

    * -  USB Type A male to type mini-B male cable.